lbt/git-pkg/README.rst

  mer-<ver>
             mer branch per upstream release (re-created based on each upstream release).

+	    Commits are handled as patches in spec files.

+	    If using pristine-tar then the initial commit is the pristine-tar delta and is not applied as a patch - it's simply there to allow development patches apply cleanly to the tarball.

-Initial commit is the pristine-tar delta.
-Subsequent commits are patches.
-Tags are made on here to preserve commits and the branch may be re-based if needed (eg if a patch is removed between -1 and -2 releases)
-	    Tags here will be of the form mer-X.Y.Z-R
+            Tags are made on here to preserve commits and the branch may be re-based if needed (eg if a patch is removed between -1 and -2 releases) Tags here will be of the form mer-X.Y.Z-R

  pkg-mer
             Discrete commit tree holding any packaging.